stepthom/data_mining_resources/README.md

 # Data Mining Resources
-A curlated list of resources for learning about data mining, data analytics, machine learning, and big data.
+A curated list of resources for learning about data mining, data analytics, machine learning, and big data.

 ## MapReduce